Robert Bathurst: Early career

 After leaving Cambridge, Bathurst spent a year touring Australia in the Footlights Revue Botham, The Musical, which he described as "a bunch of callow youths flying round doing press conferences and chat shows".
 Although he enjoyed his work with Footlights, he did not continue performing with the group, worrying that he would be "washed up at 35 having coat-tailed on their success through the early part of [his] career".
 After leaving, he found that he was considered a dilettante, which resulted in it taking him longer than expected to be accepted as a serious actor.
 His first professional role out of university was in the BBC Radio 4 series Injury Time, alongside fellow Footlights performers Rory McGrath and Emma Thompson.
-His first role for television came in 1982, when he appeared as Prince Henry in the unaired pilot episode of Blackadder.
+His first role for television came in 1982, when he appeared as Prince Henry in the pilot episode of Blackadder.
 He had already appeared in a training video by director Geoff Posner and got the role of Henry by way of thanks.
 The character was recast and downgraded when the series was commissioned as The Black Adder.

 Bathurst's professional stage debut came the next year when he joined the second cast of Michael Frayn's Noises Off at the Savoy Theatre.
 He replaced Roger Lloyd-Pack as Tim Allgood and stayed at the Savoy for a year.
 Between roles, he worked as a television presenter for BBC East.
 After declining an offer to be a presenter of That's Life! he joined the National Theatre in 1984, where he appeared as a background actor in Saint Joan.
 He regards it as "the most demoralising" job he has ever had but was grateful for the theatre experience it gave him.
 The following year, he appeared at The Man in the Moon, a pub theatre in Chelsea, in Judgement, a two-hour monologue on cannibalism.
 The opening night audience was made up of three people but after good reviews in the national press the audience grew to an average of fifteen.